The Railway Story, a Brief History.

 In the early 1900’s the Great Western Railway were running trains through all of the major towns and villages, though as the population expanded and more people resided away from the main lines there was a need for transportation to and from the stations and between smaller inaccessible villages that didn’t have a regular train service.
 The Great Western Railway Company supplied and ran a Motor Bus Service (similar to the one featured left) between such places throughout South Wales to augment the train services.

-In 1907 the Abertillery District Council demanded that the G.W.R. run a route through the valley from Brynmawr to Aberbeeg negotiations lasted years and in February 1911 an application was made by the G.W.R. for a petrol and carbide storage depot at Abertillery.
-It was later stated buses were being run and such a route was from Abertillery Railway Station to Penybont, Cwmtillery and back through Blaentillery, to town and Six Bells (to connect Six Bells with Abertillery), Aberbeeg and back, a regular service, at 5d. per journey.
-This motor service helped the people of Six Bells and Cwmtillery were there were no passenger stations.
+In 1907 the Abertillery District Council demanded that the Great Western Railway Co run a route through the valley from Brynmawr to Aberbeeg, negotiations lasted years and in February 1911 an application was made by the G.W.R. for a petrol and carbide storage depot at Abertillery.
+It was later stated buses were being run and such a route was from Abertillery Railway Station to Penybont, Cwmtillery and back through Blaentillery, to town and Six Bells (to connect Six Bells with Abertillery) and to Aberbeeg and back, a regular service, at 5d. per journey.
+This motor service helped the people of Six Bells and Cwmtillery where there were no passenger stations.